ellennickles/programming-for-artists-s22/README.md

 ### Benny's Pantry
 Students who find themselves experiencing difficulties obtaining food every day or who lack a stable and safe place to live are urged to come to [Benny’s Pantry](https://www.ccny.cuny.edu/bennysfoodpantry) for assistance.
 Benny’s Pantry is located on the ground floor of the North Academic Center (NAC) and is open to anyone within the CUNY community (students, staff, and faculty) in need of support.
 The pantry is open from 10am to 6pm and is self-serve.
 Additional emergency support for financial, health, and housing needs are also available through Benny’s.
 Please contact Dee Dee Mozeleski at [dmozeleski@ccny.CUNY.edu](mailto:dmozeleski@ccny.CUNY.edu) or Charles Ramirez at [cramirez@ccny.CUNY.edu](cramirez@ccny.CUNY.edu) for additional details.

+### Campus Safety
+For nformation on emergency response and campus security, please visit the Office of Public Safety and Security at [https://www.ccny.cuny.edu/safety](https://www.ccny.cuny.edu/safety).

 ----
 Some of the language on this syllabus is drawn fom syllabi generously shared online.
 Thank you to [Stalgia Grigg](https://stalgiag.github.io/code-for-arts-f21/), [Jasmine Soltani](https://github.com/jfunky/ccny-programming-sp2020), [Mimi Onuoha](https://itp.nyu.edu/classes/cc-f19/syllabus/#Support), [Golan Levin](http://cmuems.com/2018/60212f/syllabus/academic-integrity/), [Dan Shiffman](https://docs.google.com/document/d/18UjdDrXUMKgNjIiee9d2WeyV1Z8V1RfBEElkzWKXvbk/edit#), and the many [NYU ITP ICM professors](https://github.com/ITPNYU/ICM-2021-Code)!